97arushisharma/GitTraining/README.md

 ### To show the differences in the uncommited code and the master(origin)

 >     $ git diff
+To show differences in the staged changes
+>     $ git diff --staged

 ### To see the git commit graph